samme/phaser-plugin-inspector/README.md

 - AddTimerEvent(timerEvent, pane, options?) → folder
 - AddTween(tween, pane, options?) → folder

-The `pane` argument is the Tweakpane pane or a folder in it.
+Each function creates a [folder](https://cocopon.github.io/tweakpane/ui-components.html#folder). `pane` is the Tweakpane pane or a folder in it and `options` is the folder options.

-If you've installed the plugins, `this.inspectorGame.pane` or `this.inspectorScene.pane` is the main pane, `this.inspectorGame.folder` is the “Game” folder, and `this.inspectorScene.folder` is the current scene's folder.
-See the [First Phaser 3 game](https://codepen.io/samme/pen/YzxbMBV?editors=0010) example.
+If you've installed the plugins, then

+- `this.inspectorGame.pane` or `this.inspectorScene.pane` is the main pane
+- `this.inspectorGame.folder` is the “Game” folder
+- `this.inspectorScene.folder` is the current scene's folder

+See the [First Phaser 3 game](https://codepen.io/samme/pen/YzxbMBV?editors=0010) demo for this setup.

 If you're not using the plugins, then you should create a pane yourself: